elizasohn/fresh-synth/README.md

 ## Known Bugs

-* ADSR will hold onto notes for an arbitrailily long amount of time when the sustain is set very low
+* ADSR will hold onto notes for an arbitrarily long amount of time when the sustain is set very low
 * Filter ADSR currently introduces pops and clicks occasionally

 ## Project Retrospective